TayKimmy/CSA-Repository/_posts/2023-09-13-FRQ-lab_IPYNB_2_.md

 2. Perform if loop inside addDailySteps function
 3. Mainly just clean up code and make it perform more effectively
 4. Make sure to add that if total days is 0, to return 0 for average steps otherwise error will pop up.

+### New Method
+`goalAchievementPercentage` method:
+- Takes in user input - method takes in this input as a parameter
+- Returns the total steps walked divided by the goal multiplied by a hundred (to make it a percent not a decimal)

 ```Java